RhysPollardDevelopment/Fullstack-milestone/README.md

 * **Login authentication system**:
 Users can register, login and store their security information in django-all-auth using back end validation.
 * **Subscriptions**:
-Stripe api used to create a payment method and intent which can call for monthly payments to maintain subscription.
+Stripe api is used to create and monitor users payment information, card details and monthly payment attempts.
 * **Subscription form**:
 Use of stripe card element for dynamic error and updating features.
-Form also supports delivery and billing address with hidden forms selectable through use of a checkbox.
+Form also supports delivery and billing address, with the billing form being hidden and selected using a checkbox control.
 * **Password Reset**:
 Django-all-auth provided password reset system to allow users to change or be sent a reset link for their Freebees password.
 * **Recipe Collection**: